marina601/discover-malta/README.md

 - As a framework, Django works with SQL databases.
 During development on my local machine, I worked with the standard <em>sqlite3</em> database installed with Django.
 - On deployment, all the database has been migrated to <em>PostgresSQL</em> provided by Heroku.

-#### Data Models
+#### Data Modals

 ##### Account Model

 - Default <em>AbstractBaceUser</em> model has been modified, to allow the user to log in with their email address instead of a username.
 Which is a more conventional method of login.
 - Allowing the superuser to create an account in a local environment without verification email and setting all the permissions to TRUE
-- Email address and username must be unique for each user, if not Django will through an error
+- Email address and username must be unique for each user, if not Django will through an error.

 ##### UserProfile Model